 In April 2014, what has become known as “The Great Fire of Valparaíso” broke out in Chile.
 Almost 3,000 homes along the city’s hillsides were ravaged and more than 10,000 people became displaced over the course of a few days.
 Carter Ellis ‘15, a double major in international studies and economics, was in the first month of his study abroad session when he witnessed the devastating event firsthand.

-North Carolina State University’s Park Scholarships Class of 2015 will present the 16th annual William C. Friday Award to behavioral economist Dan Ariely.
-The award presentation is open to the public and will be held on Monday, November 17 at 5:30 PM at NC State’s Talley Student Union.
+North Carolina State University’s Park Scholarships Class of 2015 presented the 16th annual William C. Friday Award to behavioral economist Dan Ariely on Monday, November 17, 2014 at NC State’s Talley Student Union.

 Meagan Gentry ’14 is participating in an internship with the United States Environmental Protection Agency (EPA) in Research Triangle Park, N.C.
 She works with a group in the Office of Air Quality Planning and Standards on the continued development of statistical mapping software, BenMAP, which is used for modeling and monitoring the effects of air quality policy changes.